cpetig/tflite_micro_compiler/README.md

 ## Make

-- check out tensorflow master next to this project (in ../tensorflow)
+- check out tensorflow r2.3 next to this project (in ../tensorflow)
 - start with building the tflite micro library as described in https://www.tensorflow.org/lite/microcontrollers/library:

   - `cd ../tensorflow`